nfugal/natefugal.tech-website/src/posts/homenetwork.md

   + 4x Seagate Ironwolf 6TB in RAID10
   + 4x HGST Deskstar NAS 4TB also in RAID10

 So there you have it.
 That's my home network.
 As mentioned in a [previous post](/vlans), currently it is a flat network, but I'm working on fixing that.
-Maybe I'll post some pictures some time, but killer cable managment is on the to do list so I don't think there is anything picture worthy yet.
+Maybe I'll post some pictures some time, but killer cable management is on the to do list so I don't think there is anything picture worthy yet.

 Let me know what you think, if you want.
 I don't wanna tell you how to live your life.
 I can barely manage my own.
 I don't need the extra responsibility.